Heather Watson: Playing equipment

 and has also played with, and endorsed, the Dunlop Srixon CX 200 LS.
 Since the end of 2020, Watson has started to use the Babolat Pure Strike racquet, that she used in 2016 and 2017 as well.

 Personal life

 From 2016 to 2018, Watson was in a relationship with fellow tennis player Lloyd Glasspool.
 Between 2019 and 2022, she was in a relationship with Yeovil Town and Morecambe footballer Courtney Duffus.
+As of August 2024, Watson was in a relationship with footballer Shaun Rooney.